“I’m always looking for insights into the real Doris Day because I’m stuck with this infatuation and need to explain it to myself.”

 The healing of her shattered leg was pushed back even further when Doris’ crutches slipped out from under her about four months into recovery.
 The fall undid all the mending accomplished thus far.
 Her doctor predicted another full year on crutches.

-Talk about depressing news for a once incredibly active teenage girl.
+It was depressing news for a once incredibly active teenage girl.

 Rather than brood or let depression consume her, Doris spent her lengthy convalescence developing a new interest: singing.
-With a broken leg, there honestly wasn’t much else she could do.
+With a broken leg, there wasn’t much else she could do.

-But during long hours of practice and listening to the radio, Doris discovered she loved this new talent:
+During long hours of practice and listening to the radio, Doris discovered she loved this new talent:

 “When I was dancing, singing was just incidental to the dance; but now, with all that enforced time on my hands, I began to get interested in singing for its own sake.
 Not with any thought of following it up, but just for my own amusement.”